ModelNet40-E: An Uncertainty-Aware Benchmark for Point Cloud Classification: Experiments

 \subsubsection{Expected Calibration Error (ECE)}

-We evaluate the Expected Calibration Error (ECE) of all models under varying noise levels, following the procedure described in Section~\ref{sec:evaluation_metrics}.

-The results, summarized in Table~\ref{tab:ece_results}, show that calibration error increases consistently with noise severity.
-This indicates that higher measurement uncertainty not only degrades classification accuracy but also results in less reliable confidence estimates.
-Among the evaluated architectures, PTv3 consistently achieves the lowest ECE across all noise configurations, suggesting superior calibration performance compared to both PointNet and DGCNN.
+Table~\ref{tab:ece_results} reports the Expected Calibration Error across all models and noise levels.
+As with accuracy, calibration deteriorates as noise severity increases, indicating that higher measurement uncertainty not only reduces predictive performance but also leads to less reliable confidence estimates.

+PTv3 achieves the best calibration on the clean set, even if it did not achieve the highest accuracy.
+Under noise, both PTv3 and SimpleView present the lowest ECE, with SimpleView performing slightly better.
+Notably, while both PointNet++ and PointMLP maintain a relatively low ECE under clean and light noise levels, suffer from a sharp degradation under moderate and heavy noise levels, a behavior that is consistent with their accuracy results.

-Figure~\ref{fig:ECE} displays the calibration curves for all three models (PointNet, DGCNN, and PTv3) across the four noise levels.
-The dashed diagonal line represents perfect calibration, where predicted confidence aligns exactly with empirical accuracy.
-The gray shadow area indicates confidence values under $40\%$, which are represented by only a few samples, thus the results are less reliable.
-Across all noise configurations, we observe that models tend to become increasingly overconfident as noise severity rises, as evidenced by curves falling below the diagonal.
+Figure~\ref{fig:ECE} shows the calibration curves for all models.
+The dashed diagonal indicates perfect calibration, while the gray shaded area indicates low-confidence predictions ($<40\%$), which are underrepresented and thus less reliable.
+Across all noise configurations, models tend to become increasingly overconfident as noise severity rises, with curves falling below the diagonal.
 This effect is particularly notable under moderate and heavy noise.
-Among the three architectures, PTv3 consistently demonstrates superior calibration across all noise levels, with curves closer to the ideal diagonal line.
-In contrast, PointNet shows the greatest deviation from perfect calibration under moderate and heavy noise, indicating that it is less reliable in estimating uncertainty under corruption.

-To further investigate the relationship between input noise and calibration, we stratify the test samples into quartiles based on their mean measurement uncertainty $\sigma$ and report the Expected Calibration Error.
-For each model, we collect the values of $\sigma$ from all noise levels and divide them into four bins of equal size, ranging from the lowest to the highest uncertainty.
-Results are presented in Table~\ref{tab:stratified_ece}.

-For all models, ECE increases monotonically from Bin 0 (lowest uncertainty) to Bin 3 (highest uncertainty), confirming that measurement noise negatively impacts model calibration.
-While DGCNN maintains relatively stable ECE across bins, PointNet shows a more pronounced degradation in calibration with increasing noise.
-PTv3 again demonstrates the lowest ECE in all quartiles, indicating not only strong overall calibration but also robustness to varying levels of measurement uncertainty.

-We plot calibration curves for each subset in Figure~\ref{fig:StratECE}.
-Across all models, we observe a clear degradation in calibration as $\sigma$ increases.
-In the lowest quartile (Q1), models are relatively well-calibrated, with accuracy closely tracking confidence.
-However, from Q2 onward, calibration quality deteriorates, particularly in the low-confidence bins, where models tend to be significantly overconfident.
-This trend becomes more pronounced in Q3 and Q4, where curves increasingly deviate from the ideal diagonal.
-PTv3 maintains a modest advantage in calibration across most quartiles, while PointNet shows greater overconfidence in higher-noise regimes.
-These results align with the overall ECE trends and reinforce the sensitivity of model calibration to input-level measurement noise.